 While coming from Sultanahmet by tram, you need to change the vehicle at Kabatas, to use the funicular up to Taksim Squre.

 Nostalgic ferries commute between Eminonu and Kadikoy OR Karakoy and Kadikoy.
-Eminonu (Old City) is near to Spice Bazaar and Sultanahmet whereas Karakoy (New City) is near to Taksim Square, Galata Tower, Istiklal Street.
+Eminonu (Old City) is near to Spice Bazaar and Sultanahmet whereas Karakoy (New City) is near to Taksim Square, Galata Tower and Istiklal Street.
 It’s possible to go to Kadikoy (Asian Side) by ferry from both sides.

 I strongly recommend you to visit the Kadikoy Fish Market (on the Asian Side of Istanbul) to experience the local life and shopping.
-Here is Kadikoy Things To Do article for more information.
+You can find more about Kadikoy on Things to do in Kadikoy post.

 What Is Istanbulkart?